Large Language Models Are Active Critics in NLG Evaluation

 \subsection{Task Inference}

 The task inference stage, depicted on the left side of Figure~\ref{fig:workflow}, focuses on identifying two key components for NLG evaluation: (1) \textit{task description} and (2) \textit{criteria definition}.
-This stage aims to allow the LLM to autonomously analyze the input dataset, infer the characteristics of the NLG task, and establish relevant evaluation criteria without human intervention.
+This stage uses the LLM to analyze the dataset $\mathcal{D}_\text{train}$, infer the characteristics of the NLG task, and establish relevant evaluation criteria without human intervention.

-\paragraph{Task Description.} This module focuses on prompting the LLM to formulate an accurate task description $T$ by reviewing examples in $\mathcal{D}_\text{train}$ and identifying key information that characterizes the target NLG task (e.g., summarization, storytelling) for evaluation.
+\paragraph{Task Description.} This module instructs the LLM to formulate an accurate task description $T$ by reviewing examples in $\mathcal{D}_\text{train}$ and identifying key information that characterizes the target NLG task (e.g., summarization, storytelling) for evaluation.
 Considering that LLM's context length limit may not fit in all examples in $\gD_\text{train}$, we split these examples into $N$ mini-batches, and generate one task description $T_n$ from each mini-batch $\gD_{\text{train},n}$.
 That is, $\text{LLM}(f_t(\gD_{\text{train},n})) \to T_n,~\forall n\in [1, N]$, where $f_t$ is a prompt template shown in Table~\ref{tab:appendix-TaskDescription} in the appendix.
 The final task description $T$ is generated by the LLM through the ensemble of all task descriptions $\{T_n\}_{n=1}^N$ over all mini-batches.

 \paragraph{Criteria Definition.} After establishing the task description for each mini-batch, the LLM is instructed to define task-specific evaluation criteria for assessing the quality of machine-generated texts.
 Unlike traditional evaluation frameworks that rely on predefined criteria (e.g., coherence, fluency), we instruct the LLM to automatically identify the most relevant evaluation dimensions for the target NLG task.
-Similar to the task description, the final criteria set $C=\{c_1, c_2,...,c_m\}$\footnote{We instruct the LLM to output a criteria set in the JSON format, as shown in Table~\ref{tab:appendix-CriteriaDefinition} in the appendix.} is composed of all relevant dimensions inferred from all the reviewed mini-batches.
+Similar to the task description, the final criteria set $\hat{C}=\{\hat{c}_1, \hat{c}_2,\dots,\hat{c}_m\}$\footnote{We instruct the LLM to output a criteria set in the JSON format, as shown in Table~\ref{tab:appendix-CriteriaDefinition} in the appendix.} is composed of all relevant dimensions inferred from all the reviewed mini-batches.

 To enhance efficiency, we instruct the LLM to decide whether to stop early based on the comprehensiveness of the generated task description and criteria set after processing each mini-batch.